sarrme/fraud-detection/README.md

 # fraud-detection
-Fraud detection with the only banking datasets available online
+Fraud detection on the only banking dataset available online